Self-hosted security proxy for agent traffic

 Why not just use prompt filtering?

-Prompt filtering can catch some suspicious input, but it does not stop the final action.
-TrapDefense adds policy enforcement at the moment a tool is about to run.
+Prompt filtering can catch some suspicious input, but it does not control the final outbound request.
+TrapDefense adds policy enforcement at the point where traffic is about to leave your stack.

 Do I need MCP to use TrapDefense?